Local horse to watch in Sunday’s Sunland Derby

 A gray horse wearing a turquoise logo could be seen preparing for Sunday’s race on the Sunland Park track on Thursday, his name is Bye Bye Bobby.

-“He’s a big pretty grey horse, I think he’s probably the only grey horse in the race so I think he stands out as far as color goes,” said Fincher.
+“He’s a big pretty gray horse, I think he’s probably the only gray horse in the race so I think he stands out as far as color goes,” said Fincher.

 He’s trained by local trainer Todd Fincher and will be ridden by a local jokey on Sunday.